Palm Beach Gardens, Florida: 2000 census

-In 2000, the city's population was spread out, with 18.7% under the age of 18, 5.1% from 18 to 24, 26.3% from 25 to 44, 28.9% from 45 to 64, and 21.1% who were 65 years of age or older.
+In the city the population was spread out with 18.7% under the age of 18, 5.1% from 18 to 24, 26.3% from 25 to 44, 28.9% from 45 to 64, and 21.1% who were 65 years of age or older.
 The median age was 45 years.
-For every 100 females, there were 90.0 males.
+For every 100 females there were 90.0 males.
 For every 100 females age 18 and over, there were 86.4 males.

-In 2007, the median income for a household in the city was $69,630 and the median income for a family was $83,715.
-In 2000, males had a median income of $50,045 versus $33,221 for females.
-In 2015, The per capita income for the city was $52,191.
+The median income for a household in the city was $59,776, and the median income for a family was $74,548.
+Males had a median income of $50,045 versus $33,221 for females.
+The per capita income for the city was $42,975.
 About 3.5% of families and 5.6% of the population were below the poverty line, including 6.9% of those under age 18 and 3.5% of those age 65 or over.

-As of 2000, 89.27% of the population spoke only English at home; Spanish was spoken by 5.60% of the population, Italian by 1.00%, French by 0.83%, and German by 0.61%.
-Eleven other languages were spoken in the city, each of which are reported at less than 0.5%.
+As of 2000, speakers of English as a first language accounted for 89.27% of all residents, while Spanish comprised 5.60%, Italian was at 1.00%, French made up 0.83%, and German was the mother tongue of 0.61% of the population.
+Eleven other languages are spoken in the city, each of which are reported at less than 0.5%.

 Emergency Services

 Law Enforcement

 The Palm Beach Gardens Police Department has 127 sworn officers as of 2022.
 Its operational divisions include Road Patrol, Traffic, K-9, Detective and Crime Scene Investigation, SWAT and Hostage Negotiation.
 The department also has an 85-member Volunteers in Police Service (VIPS) unit, including a Police Explorer Post.

 As of 2022, the Chief of Police is Clinton Shannon.
 In 2016 a police officer was convicted for the killing of Corey Jones, an African American man awaiting a tow truck after his vehicle broke down in Palm Beach Gardens.

-The Police Department provides protection to the city and also manages NorthComm - The North County Communications Center which handles emergency communications for the City of Palm Beach Gardens, the village's of Tequesta and North Palm Beach, and the town's of Jupiter, Juno Beach and Palm Beach Shores.
+The Police Department provides protection to the city and also manages NorthComm - The North County Communications Center which handles emergency communications for the City of Palm Beach Gardens, the villages of Tequesta and North Palm Beach, and the towns of Jupiter, Juno Beach and Palm Beach Shores.
 When someone calls 9-1-1 in one of these locations, their call is routed to NorthComm and from there they notify the nearest available police unit.

 The Palm Beach Gardens Police Foundation is a non-profit foundation holding IRS 501(c)(3) status.
 The Mission of the Palm Beach Gardens Police Foundation is to secure private funding to enhance the integrity of the community and the effectiveness of the Police Department.
 It does this by providing funding for innovative police department projects, that would not otherwise be funded from the city's budget.

 Fire Rescue

 The Palm Beach Gardens Fire Rescue Department has been serving the citizen's of the city since 1964.
-The department operates out of the following five stations located throughout the City:
+The department operates out of the following five stations located throughout the city: